OCR-D/spec/web_api.md

 Servers(specifically processors) can work in a shared storage environment and access files as if they are local files.
 To get data into the NFS, one could use the `POST /workspace` endpoint to upload [OCRD-ZIP](https://ocr-d.de/en/spec/ocrd_zip)files.
 However, this approach is only appropriate for testing or very limited data sizes.
-Usually, Workspace Server should be able to pull data from other storages.
+Usually, Workspace Server should be able to pull data from other storage.

 ## Description of OCR-D core network implementation

-This section explains the implementation of part of the described architecture in OCR-D core.
-OCR-D Core currently provides implementation of parts of the webAPI which are the Processing Server and an endpoint for running a workflow with OCR-D process syntax
+This section explains the implementation of parts of the described architecture in OCR-D core.
+OCR-D Core currently provides implementation of parts of the WebAPI which are the Processing Server and an endpoint for running a workflow with OCR-D process syntax

 ### Processing Server

 The Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
-In the queue-based system architecture, a Processing Server is responsible for deployment management and enqueueing workflow jobs.
+In the queue-based system architecture, a Processing Server is responsible for deployment management and enqueuing workflow jobs.
 For the former, a Processing Server can deploy, re-use, and shutdown Processing Workers, Process Queue, and Database, depending on the configuration.
 For the latter, it decodes requests and delegates them to the Process Queue.
 Additionally it is possible to start the needed components externally, with Docker.
 Therefore `skip_deployment: true` can be set in the `process_queue` and `database` section of the configuration file.